 So – if you were involved in the Markhouse Drama Club or in the numerous school productions, or were a school pupil, then please get in touch as we would like to hear from you.
 You can use the Contact Page link on the website to send an email – and then, once you have done that, start searching your attic, cellar and/or garage – and memory!

 Funding the Website – How You Can Help

 The MDC Website was initially developed and funded as a ‘project’ within the Cyril Malyon Memorial Fund; with the subsequent running costs being met from donations and a number of Standing Orders that were given by former members at the October 2017 Re-Union

 Since that time the number of Standing Orders has increased and this has become the main way in which the future existence of the website is being made financially secure

 The aim is now to increase the number of former members contributing in this way to meet the website’s annual hosting, license and insurance/security costs; which are currently around £200 per annum.
 In order to involve as many as possible, and to keep the individual costs at a modest level, the target for such financial support is for either a £12 Annual Standing Order or for a £1 Monthly Standing Order

 As with the work in running the MDC & CMMF, no expenses or other costs are taken by those former members managing the website – so all the income from the Standing Orders goes directly to the above costs

 If you would like to support the website in this way then please get in touch with Peter Boulton through the Website Contact Page

-Alternatively, if you want to help in a different way, then a single donation can be made either through the above contact page arrangement or on the following PayPal payment link which John Oatham has made available for this purpose
+Alternatively, if you want to help in a different way, then a single donation can be made by leaving a message to this effect on the website contact page

 If you wish to receive a Website Account Statement before deciding to make a Standing Order, or a donation, please leave a message on the Website Contact Page